Banuba/ve-api-android-integration-sample/mddocs/quickstart_export.md

 - [FAQ](#FAQ)

 ## Overview
-This guide is aimed to help you quickly integrate Export API into your project.
+This guide is aimed to help you quickly to integrate Export API into your project.
 You will learn how to export a number of media files i.e. video, audio, gif with various effects and in various resolutions.

 Export API produces video as ```.mp4``` file.